 You already know that New York is the best state for pizza, but today, we're focusing on another famous carb + sauce Italian-inspired dish.
 You guessed it, we're talking pasta, and New York has bowls and bowls of it—including its very own regional specialty.
 From affordable local gems to a double Michelin-starred extravaganza, there’s no better place to enjoy pasta.
-Remember to keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 14 days upon entering New York State.
+Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
 Travelers may undergo COVID testing to test out.
 For more details, see the guidelines for the travel advisory here.
+Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.

 Fortuna’s, Niagara Falls (Greater Niagara)

 Locals and visitors alike love the homemade Italian classics along with a few originals like penne with broccoli and beans.
 Bring the whole family because portions here are as epically massive as neighboring Niagara Falls!

 Marea, New York City

 It’s easy to see (and taste) why Marea is a Michelin-starred restaurant when you try show-stopping dishes like the fusilli with red wine braised octopus and bone marrow.
 Marea is the crown jewel in celebrity chef Michael White’s Italian fine-dining empire and this food is as good as anything you’ll find in “the old country.”
 Chef White, widely regarded as NYC’s king of pasta, trained in Emilia-Romagna, the culinary capital of Italy.
-The tiny Central Park South location makes for a perfect post- or pre-meal stroll.
+The intimate Central Park South location makes for a perfect post- or pre-meal stroll.

 Ca’Mea, Hudson (Hudson Valley)